AY POETA

 Juan Arabia

-Juan Arabia (1983-) is a poet, translator, and literary critic.
-Born in Buenos Aires (Argentina), he is founder and director of the cultural and literary project Buenos Aires Poetry.
+Juan Arabia is a poet, translator and literary critic.
+Born in Buenos Aires in 1983, he is founder and director of the cultural and literary project Buenos Aires Poetry.
 Arabia is also in-house literary critic for the Cultural Supplement of Diario Perfil and Revista Ñ of Diario Clarín.
-Among his most recent poetry titles are Desalojo de la Naturaleza (Buenos Aires Poetry, 2018), Hacia Carcassonne (Pre-Textos, 2021), and Bulmenia (Buenos Aires Poetry, 2022).
-After the publication of El enemigo de los Thirties (2015), awarded in France, Italy, and Macedonia, he participated in several poetry festivals in Latin America, Europe, and China.
-In 2018, on behalf of Argentina, he was invited to the "Voix vives de Méditerranée en Méditerranée'' poetry festival in Sète (France).
-The following year he became the second Latin American poet to be invited to the "Poetry Comes to Museum LXI" sponsored by the Shanghai Minsheng Art Museum.
-Some of his books have been translated into English, French, Italian, and Chinese, being L'Océan Avare (trad.
-Jean Portante, Al Manar, 2018) and Verso Carcassonne (trad.
-Mattia Tarantino, Raffaelli Editore, 2022) the most recent titles.
+Among his most recent poetry titles are Desalojo de la Naturaleza [Eviction of Nature] (Buenos Aires Poetry, 2018), Hacia Carcassonne [Towards Carcassonne] (Pre-Textos, 2021), and Bulmenia (Buenos Aires Poetry, 2022).
+After the publication of El enemigo de los Thirsties [Enemy of the Thirties] (2015), awarded in France, Italy, and Macedonia, Juan participated in several poetry festivals in Latin America, Europe, and China.
+In 2018, on behalf of Argentina, he was invited to the “Voix vives de Méditerranée en Méditerranée” poetry festival in Sète (France).
+The following year he became the second Latin American poet to be invited to the “Poetry Comes to Museum LXI,” sponsored by the Shanghai Minsheng Art Museum.
+Arabia has translated works by Ezra Pound, Arthur Rimbaud, Dylan Thomas, and Dan Fante, among others.
+Two of his books have been translated into French (L’Océan Avare, trad.
+Jean Portante, Al Manar, 2018) and Italian (Verso Carcassonne, trad.
+Mattia Tarantino, Raffaelli Editore, 2022).
+He lives in San Telmo (Buenos Aires) with his wife — the designer, poet, and literary translator Camila Evia — and son Cátulo.

 Back to Issue